Thousands of women, men and children from countries in Central America are attempting to cross the Mexico-US border without permission.

-They are travelling in a large group that has grown in size as they travel through Honduras, Guatemala and Mexico.
+They have travelled there in a large group, also known as a caravan, that has grown in size as it made its way through Honduras, Guatemala and Mexico over several weeks.

-US President Donald Trump has repeatedly warned the migrants to turn back, threatening to close the US border and cut aid to countries that allow the caravan to pass.
+US President Donald Trump has repeatedly warned the migrants to turn back.

 The people in this group do not come from any one place - they come from lots of different countries.

-Many have left their homes for lots of different reasons, but it is believed that some reasons could be violence and poverty in the countries where they live, and the hope of a better life elsewhere.
+They have left their homes for many different reasons, but it is believed that some reasons could be violence and poverty in the countries where they live, and the hope of a better life elsewhere.